AntonC9018/49/README.md

 I'm now thinking it's better to validate through the swagger spec.
 Either checks should be disabled in production though.
 After some thought and experimentation, I went ahead and did a hack to generate the reflection info that I need for validation using NSwag in the client generation Nuke task.
 The reflection did not work out, see [my issue](https://github.com/Hookyns/tst-reflect/issues/83).

+- I've had a lot of trouble trying to make the razor pages code DRY.
+I thought tag helpers would be good for this, but the thing is, while they can render partials, those partials can not pass `ModelExpression`'s as parameters to other tag helpers.
+See e.g. [this stackoverflow answer](https://stackoverflow.com/a/55474543/9731532), which I don't understand in the slightest.
+It involves some really tricky magic and introduces a lot of boilerplate just to juggle the contexts.
+So I decided to ditch the tag helpers and use html helpers, specifically editor/display templates.
+These just use html helpers to achieve the same effect.
+Rendering these inside partials still involves some magical context juggling, but it's far less annoying.
+The documentation is sparse too.
+See [this blog](https://cpratt.co/displaytemplates-and-editortemplates-for-fun-and-profit/) for some enlightenment on the topic.